LIBOR Transition Update: Publication of Most LIBOR Settings to Cease by End of 2021

 - Consider incorporating fallbacks in other financial instruments used by the adviser and its clients, including credit agreements, loans, securitized products, and floating rate notes;

 - Consider implications of any mismatch between LIBOR fallbacks used in hedging arrangements and underlying hedged products, such as loans.
 Asset managers should consult with applicable stakeholders on how to address mismatch issues.
-Please see our recent Podcast for more information on this topic and steps asset managers can take to address these issues;

 - Review and remediate performance composites and performance advertisements that use LIBOR;